Theoretical study of the $\Xi\alpha$ correlation function: Introduction

 There are two charge channels, $\Xi^0\alpha$ and $\Xi^-\alpha$; the former is governed solely by the strong interaction, while additional attraction is given to the latter by the Coulomb interaction.
-The theoretical studies of the $\Xi$ hypernuclei~\cite{Hiyama:2022jqh,Le:2021gxa} predict the existence of a shallow bound state ${}^5_{\Xi}\mathrm{H}$ in the $\Xi^-\alpha$ channel but no bound state in the $\Xi^0\alpha$ channel.
+The theoretical studies of the $\Xi$ hypernuclei~\cite{Hiyama:2022jqh} predict the existence of a shallow bound state ${}^5_{\Xi}\mathrm{H}$ in the $\Xi^-\alpha$ channel but no bound state in the $\Xi^0\alpha$ channel.
 Such a shallow bound state that vanishes when the Coulomb interaction is switched off is called Coulomb-assisted bound state.
+On the other hand, in Ref.~\cite{Le:2021gxa}, bound states are predicted in both charge channels due to the relatively stronger $\alpha\Xi$ interaction and the binding energy of ${}^5_{\Xi}\mathrm{H}$ is found to be larger than the result of Ref.~\cite{Hiyama:2022jqh}.
 The binding energy of ${}^5_{\Xi}\mathrm{H}$ depends on the employed $\Xi N$ interactions, mainly due to the difference in the ${}^{33}S_1$ component which gives the largest contribution~\cite{Le:2021gxa}.
 Because it is known that the correlation function is sensitive to the existence and the binding energy of the bound state~\cite{Morita:2019rph,Kamiya:2015aea}, the $\Xi \alpha $ correlation function is expected to be helpful to elucidate the nature of the ${}^5_{\Xi}\mathrm{H}$ state and the $\Xi \alpha$ interaction.
 However, it is unknown how the correlation functions of the charged pair behave when the Coulomb-assisted bound state emerges.
+In contrast with these, Ref.~\cite{Fujiwara:2006fj} reported that the $G$-matrix calculation based on the SU(6) quark-model baryon–baryon interaction does not support a bound state.

 In this study, we give theoretical predictions for the $\Xi\alpha$ correlation function which can be measured in future experiments.
 We employ the $\Xi\alpha$ folding potential~\cite{Hiyama:2022jqh} constructed with the HAL QCD $\Xi N$ interactions~\cite{HALQCD:2019wsz}.
-To consider the theoretical uncertainties, we vary the strength of the potential to realize the case with and without the $\Xi\alpha$ bound state, and see how the correlation is affected by the variation of the potential strength.
+To consider the theoretical uncertainties, we vary the strength of the potential to realize the case with and without the $\Xi\alpha$ bound state and see how the correlation is affected by the variation of the potential strength.
 Furthermore, to investigate the relevance of the detailed shape of the interaction potential, we prepare the simple Gaussian potential models and compare the results with those by the folding potentials.

 This article is organized as follows.
 In Sec.~\ref{Sec:Formalism}, we briefly review the current status of the $\Xi\alpha$ interactions and introduce the framework to calculate the $\Xi\alpha$ correlation function.
 In Sec.~\ref{Sec:Results}, we show the results of the $\Xi\alpha$ correlation functions with examining various potentials and approximations.
 Section~\ref{Sec:Conclusion} is devoted to a summary and concluding remarks.